dmarmor/epichrome/README.md

 ## New in version 2.3.7

 - Release apps will no longer prompt to update to beta versions.
-Release apps can now updated to beta versions only by opening them in a beta version of Epichrome.app.
+Future beta versions will be able to update release apps by opening them in Epichrome.app.

-- The built-in engine has been updated to Brave 1.XX.XXX.
+- The built-in engine has been updated to Brave 1.12.112.

 *Check out the [**change log**](https://github.com/dmarmor/epichrome/blob/master/app/CHANGELOG.md "CHANGELOG.md") for the full list.*